 The Company generally does not require collateral or other security in support of accounts receivable.
 To reduce credit risk, management performs ongoing evaluations of its customers' financial condition.
 The Company analyzes the need for reserves for potential credit losses and records allowances for doubtful accounts when necessary.
-The Company had one customer, a reseller partner for the Enterprise segment, who accounted for 10% of total accounts receivable as of March 31, 2022.
-The Company had no customers which accounted for more than 10% of total accounts receivable as of December 31, 2021.
-No customer accounted for more than 10% of total revenue during the three months ended March 31, 2022 and 2021.
+No customer accounted for more than 10% of total accounts receivable as of June 30, 2022, or December 31, 2021.
+No customer accounted for more than 10% of total revenue during the three and six months ended June 30, 2022 and 2021.

-Summary of significant accounting policies-Except as described below, there were no significant changes to the Company's significant accounting policies disclosed in Note 2 "Summary of significant accounting policies" of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021, which was originally filed with the SEC on March 25, 2022.
+Summary of significant accounting policies-Except as described below, there were no significant changes to the Company's significant accounting policies disclosed in Note 2 - Summary of significant accounting policies of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021, which was originally filed with the SEC on March 25, 2022.